 A Hybrid is the combination of two or more different support structures.
 For some sleepers, hybrid mattresses can feel like the best of both worlds.
 That’s pretty much the point.
 The aptly-named hybrid mattress is trying to offer a little bit of old and new school technologies — foam layers combined with the classic innerspring — to give you a good night’s sleep.
 With the innerspring coils, you’re getting that tried-and-true support, firmness, and classic bounce of a traditional mattress.
 The foam component offers comfort through a hugging sensation — though short of 100% memory foam.
 For some people who don’t care for that “sinking” feeling, a hybrid mattress can be a nice upgrade from a classic poking innerspring, without going full-on memory foam.

-Most hybrid mattresses today will have pocket coil springs.
-Pocket coils are springs individually wrapped in a sleeve of fabric.
-Each pocket reacts to pressure independently which can help with movement when sleeping with a partner.
+Most hybrid mattresses today will have encased coil springs.
+Encased coils are springs individually wrapped in a sleeve of fabric.
+Each encasement reacts to pressure independently which can help with movement when sleeping with a partner.
 Inner coil springs are linked together so any movement that happens on one side of your mattress will affect the entire bed.

 Compare The Mattress Types